 If you want the best obtainable results, set up two to three layers of drywall sheets.
 Make sure you cover the entire ceiling of the room you are trying to soundproof.

 Another important point is to know what to use to glue the sheets together.
 To make sure the drywall layer is airtight and really effective at dampening noise, you should use noise-proof sealant.
-A popular choice when it comes to such products is Green Glue (reviews and buyers’ guide), which is guaranteed to be effective.
+A popular choice when it comes to such products is Green Glue, which is guaranteed to be effective.
 However, you can choose from a wide range of sound-insulating compounds, caulks and sealants.

 The good side of this technique is the fact that you don’t depend on the help from your neighbors or anyone else.
 Apart from that, even though drywall isn’t that aesthetically pleasing, there are ways to make it look good.
 Some of these methods will even improve its soundproofing qualities.
-For example, you can coat the ceiling with sound-dampening latex paint (more info on Amazon).
-Other than that, you might opt for some affordable soundproof foam panels (guide).
+For example, you can coat the ceiling with sound-dampening paint.
+Other than that, you might opt for some affordable foam panels from our list.

 Another way to modify your own living area is to construct a drop ceiling.
 This additional ceiling will be hanging below your actual ceiling.
 The space between the ceiling and the drop ceiling is what you call a plenum area — a space where air exists under more pressure compared to the outside atmosphere.
 That layer of highly pressured air will act as an insulating component of its own kind.